okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 ```

 ### Install cosmwasm-check
-It allows checking if the Wasm binary is a proper smart contract that's ready to be uploaded to the blockchain.
+It allows checking if the Wasm binary is a proper smart contract that’s ready to be uploaded to the blockchain.
 ```sh
 cargo install cosmwasm-check
 ```